Why Does My Dog’s Butt Smell Fishy? Improve Anal Gland Smell – Glandex

 Why does my dog’s butt smell like fish, and how can I make it not smell that way?
 It’s not an uncommon question for pet parents, and these unpleasant smells often get chalked up to ‘normal’ dog odors.
-But there’s a reason why your dog’s butt smells like fish, and it has to do with their anatomy.
+Although there are potentially a few different reasons that your dog’s butt smells, one of the most common reasons for this smell is because of anal gland issues.

 How anal glands function